 | HEAD COACHPAT CERRONI

-Pat Cerroni enters his 12th year as UW-Oshkosh’s head football coach after leading the Titans to NCAA Division III postseason appearances in four of the past six seasons, including trips to the program's first national championship game in 2016, to the semifinals in both the school's playoff debut in 2012 and in 2017, and to the quarterfinal round in 2015.
+Pat Cerroni enters his 13th year as UW-Oshkosh’s head football coach after leading the Titans to each of their four NCAA Division III postseason appearances, including trips to the program's first national championship game in 2016, to the semifinals in both the school's playoff debut in 2012 and in 2017, and to the quarterfinal round in 2015.

 The 2017 season included the program's third unbeaten conference title in six years and a trip to the national semifinals.
 Cerroni's Titans hosted four NCAA postseason contests and concluded the season ranked third in the country after amassing a school-record 36 touchdown passes.
 Cerroni coached six players to All-America honors in 2017, including Gagliardi Trophy winner Brett Kasper at quarterback.
 UW-Oshkosh's season-long march to the semifinal round included wins against eighth-ranked John Carroll University (Ohio), ninth-ranked UW-Platteville, ninth-ranked North Central College (Ill.) and 17th-ranked Wartburg College (Iowa) before falling, 43-40, to eventual national champion University of Mount Union (Ohio).